-The School of Nursing and Health Professions hosted the Distinguished Lecture in Clinical Psychology with guest lecturer Joseph L. White, PhD, known informally as "The Godfather of Black Psychology".
+The School of Nursing and Health Professions hosted the Distinguished Lecture in Clinical Psychology with guest lecturer Joseph L. White, PhD, known informally as "The Father of Black Psychology".

 His lecture entitled "21st Century Psychology and the Challenges Ahead" was presented on Monday, October 15, 2012 at the University of San Francisco.

 His presentation reviewed four emerging trends in 21st century psychology:

 - positive psychology

 - emerging women as a force in psychology

 Dr. White discussed how integrating these four emerging trends can a foundation for new directions in psychology.